kragen/derctuo/markdown/language-of-choice.md

     <when> ← <expr> (when <expr>)?

-Mizushima, Maeda, and Yamaguchi published a paper in 2010 where they insert a Prolog-style "cut" operator into PEGs, spelled ↑; the construction `x ↑ y / z` is similar to `x y / z`, but although failures before the cut (in `x`) can backtrack to `z`, failures after the cut (in `y`) do not.
+Mizushima, Maeda, and Yamaguchi published a paper in 2010 where they insert a Prolog-style “cut” operator into PEGs, spelled ↑; the construction `x ↑ y / z` is similar to `x y / z`, but although failures before the cut (in `x`) can backtrack to `z`, failures after the cut (in `y`) do not.
 Analogously in `(x ↑ y)*` if there is a